Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/README.md

 * By click4 on the DB instance in the RG **Overview** section, you open the DB instance ribbon, which gives you access to various DB PaaS options.
 Click on **Connection string** in order to open the form with connection parameters.
 Make sure you note all of them down for this demo purposes.
 ![](img/media/image4.png)

-### VM deployment with MongoDB client using Azure Portal
+### Step 2 - VM deployment with MongoDB client using Azure Portal
 * From Azure Marketplace, deploy VM image by Canonical with Ubuntu 16.04 LTS Linux.
 There will be later installed mongo shell command line client which will be used in this demo.
 ![](img/media/image5.png)